 You will obtain a certificate after finishing the course certifying you as a safety trainer.
 From there, you’ll be equipped to effectively guide your staff toward a workplace that is safer and more enjoyable.

 Everyone has a lot of chances with our online courses.
 Employees have the freedom to monitor their own development and resume and stop as needed.
 For workers with busy schedules, this can be useful for time management.
 The ability for employers to monitor how far along their staff members are enables them to maintain tabs on who has or has not finished their safety training.

 Our online courses also give you the option to administer or take the exam as soon as the course is finished.
 Employees can now take the exam while their memories of the material are still fresh.
 Our online courses are quick, efficient, and easy overall.

-All of our courses are OSHA compliant and provide participants everything they need to stay safe while working.
+All of our courses are OSHA Aligned and provide participants everything they need to stay safe while working.
 Courses include:

 - Quiz questions to review material